Mid 19th C, Camphor wood, original polychrome, Hunan.

 24” h.
 18½” w.
 16¾” d.

 This Buddha figure is seated padmasana (lotus position), with both hands holding a beggar bowl.
-He wears a loose flowing robe, falling open to reveal his chest.
-His hair is drawn up on top of his head and is completely covered by a tall elaborate crown with a knotted plait hanging down the nape and two long plaits escaping the crown to cascade to the shoulders.
+He wears a loose-flowing robe, falling open to reveal his chest.
+His hair is drawn up on top of his head and is completely covered by a high elaborate crown with a knotted plait hanging down the nape and two long plaits escaping the crown to cascade to the shoulders.
 His face, with downcast eyes, bears a benevolent expression.